-The 2021/22 Annual Report was noted at the October Council meeting.
-Quarterly reports have also been prepared in accordance with internal reporting frameworks and presented to Council for adoption.
-The 2022/23 Budget and Council Plan 2021-2031 (Year Two Actions 2022/23) were adopted at the June 2022 Council meeting.
+Ensure compliance with legislative The 2021/22 Annual Report was noted at the October Council meeting. external reporting and disclosure Quarterly reports have also been prepared in accordance with internal obligations, and ensure internal reporting reporting frameworks and presented to Council for adoption.
+The frameworks are delivered to demonstrate 2022/23 Budget and Council Plan 2021-2031 (Year Two Actions transparency to the community.
+2022/23) were adopted at the June 2022 Council meeting.
 Strengthen community engagement practice and relationships with the implementation of a Community Engagement Policy and procedures.
 Following the adoption of the Community Engagement Policy in June 2022, work is continuing in this space and the next stage will be to implement engagement guidelines to aid our engagement processes.